Monetary-Foundation/MonetaryCoin-website/docs/Pre-Distribution.md

     2. 10,436,063,102 (10.4 billion)          July 18th, 2018 00:00:01 UTC–December 30th, 2018 12:59:59 UTC

 Split evenly into 173 consecutive 23 hour periods of 60,324,064 MonetaryCoinERO Tokens each.

-## HOW DOES MERO DISTRIBUTION WORK?
-At the end of each 23 hour period referred to above, a set number of MonetaryCoinERO Tokens will be distributed pro-rata amongst all authorized participants, based on the total ETH contributed during those periods, respectively, as follows:

-MonetaryCoinERO Tokens distributed to the participant at the end of the period = a * (b/c)

-* a = Total ETH contributed by an authorized participant during the period.
-* b = Total number of MonetaryCoinERO Tokens available for distribution in the period.
-* c = Total ETH contributed by all authorized participants during the period.

-To participate in the MonetaryCoinERO Token distribution, you will need to send ETH to the Ethereum MonetaryCoinERO distribution smart contract (the “MonetaryCoinERO Distribution Contract”) during a period of your choice.
-The MonetaryCoinERO Token can only be claimed when such period is completed.
-The minimum contribution amount is 0.01 ETH.

-After a participant calls "withdraw()" MonetaryCoinERO Token is expected to be automatically transferred to the Ethereum address from which ETH was sent as part of the MonetaryCoinERO Token distribution.
-MonetaryCoinERO Token can only be claimed after the period pursuant to which you have participated has ended.

-#### The minimum participation amount is 0.01 ETH.
-If one sends anything other than ETH to the MonetaryCoinERO Token Distribution Contract, such transaction will be null and void.

 ## HOW MANY MCHI TOKENS WILL BE AVAIALABLE?